GitMubarak/WP-Top-News/readme.txt

 * Improve SEO
 * No coding required

 **➡️ Limitations for the free version:**

-This plugin using a free API generated from newsapi.org which has the following limitations-
+This WP Top News plugin use a free API generated from newsapi.org which has the following limitations-

 * New articles/news/headlines available with 15 minute delay
 * 1,000 requests per day for a specific API Key